Troubled Soul Safari: Sunday 16:00 - 18:00 GMT

 Within a year or so I went halvsies with a good pal of mine at the time (Hey Colin) on a mixer and I saved up and bought some Technics turntables.
 The world of beat matching, scratching and tricks began to unfold…

-I went to do my A Level’s at The Henley College and met a guy to became a very good pal of mine who was a year ahead of me, both literally and also in Dj-ing.
+I went to do my A Level’s at The Henley College and met a guy who became a very good pal of mine who was a year ahead of me, both literally and also in Dj-ing.
 I met one of the most technically gifted DJs I’ve ever heard – Chris Giorgi.

 Wednesday afternoons were free periods meant for sports.
 We used to go back to Chris’ and hit the turntables.
 Chris taught me a great deal, my mentor.